centarro/commerce-docs/docs/v1/user-guide/products.md

 **Product Edit Screen**

-We've included the product edit screen for your benefit to see the Product Entity form in all of it's glory.
+We've included the product edit screen for your benefit to see the Product Entity form in all of its glory.
 Pretty simple, we've got the Product SKU and Product Title that are required.
 Additionally, Commerce Kickstart has added the Image field. <a href="../shopping-cart/#shopping-cart-and-multi-currency">The Price can be changed to allow for multiple currencies</a>.

 <ul class="screenshot_breadcrumbs">